 - Corn

-Always tell your server about specific lifestyle requests and dietary modifications.
+Always inform your server about any specific lifestyle requests or dietary modifications you may have.
 Disney World will accommodate you if you need the following:

 - No Sugar Added